 Also, it has low-dispersion glass which helps reduce chromatic aberration and other lens distortions.
 The maximum aperture of f/1.4 also allows for professional-grade photography and experimentation with bokeh effects.

-The Tamron SP 35mm f/1.4 Di VC USD is one of the best third-party prime lenses for Canon cameras.
+The Tamron SP 35mm f/1.4 Di USD is one of the best third-party prime lenses for Canon cameras.
 It is an ideal lens for wide-angle photography but can also be used effectively for street photography and product shots.

 The build quality is fantastic and the lens has an improved lens coating and a myriad of external features to reduce wear and tear.